 Our grant programs

-- Multi-year grants of up to $500,000 per year, generally for a period of at least three years
+- Multi-year grants of $50,000 - $500,000 per year, generally for a period of at least three years

-- Funding of up to $50,000 for projects that run for up to 12 months
+- Funding of $5,000 - $50,000 for projects that run for up to 12 months

 - Aim to support locally-based initiatives that foster community engagement and improved health outcomes in communities across Australia.

 See our Funding page for more information about our grants.

 Our Focal Areas